McKinsey: Banks Need to Reinvent Themselves or They Will Eventually Disappear

 According to the paper, Asia has been the world’s largest regional banking market for a decade, but is now preparing for consolidation with revenue growth already slowing and margins thinning.

-In addition to these headwinds, other challenges including open banking and fintech attackers gaining market share, are putting pressure on incumbents, forcing them to “either reinvent to stay relevant or lag behind and eventually disappear,” the report says.
+Additionally to these headwinds, other challenges including open banking and fintech attackers gaining market share, are putting pressure on incumbents, forcing them to “either reinvent to stay relevant or lag behind and eventually disappear,” the report says.

-In this changing landscape, banks must leverage new tools, technologies, and capabilities, including digitization, advanced data analytics, robotics, and artificial intelligence (AI), to achieve improvements in performance, it says.
+The ever changing landscape, banks must leverage new tools, technologies, and capabilities, including digitization, advanced data analytics, robotics, and artificial intelligence (AI), to achieve improvements in performance, it says.

 In particular, they must develop these capabilities to further grow four key business areas: wealth management, consumer and SME lending, and transaction banking.
 Together, these businesses have the potential for US$100 billion in new revenue for Asia’s banks each year, the report says.